 The Time-Stamp subfield contains the TOD or TOA time-stamp, is in units of pico-seconds.

 The Time-Stamp Error subfield indicates the absolute value of the estimated max error.

-The Time Stamp Error field is structured as shown in Error!
-Reference source not found..
+The Time Stamp Error field is structured as shown in Figure 9-aaa (Format of Time-Stamp Error field).